sirzur/DJA0230TLS/ROOT.md

 This is your configuration file.
 I called is `system.config`.
 It is `the payload`.
 Save this file to disk.
 Call it whatever you like, we'll use it later.

 A copy of this is also in this repository as [system.config](./support-files/system.config) if you'd rather download it to avoid potential line break issues.
-I'd actually recommend downloading it (click this link, then right click 'Download' -> 'Save As', preferably inside your virtual machine, but having a backup on your desktop won't hurt in the event you forget later).
+I'd actually recommend downloading it (click this link, then right click 'Raw' -> 'Save As', preferably inside your virtual machine, but having a backup on your desktop won't hurt in the event you forget later).

 ```ini
 set system.config.export_plaintext='1'